 Pros

 - Full creative testing control.
-You can run structured A/B tests with isolated variables (hook, CTA, format) and get statistically valid reads within 3-5 days at $50-100/day per ad set, based on RocketShip HQ testing protocols refined across 200+ creative tests in 2024-2025
+You can run structured A/B tests with isolated variables (hook, CTA, format) and get statistically valid reads within a matter of days at modest daily budgets per ad set, making manual campaigns the most reliable environment for creative experimentation

-- Audience-level control enables comparison of broad vs. interest-based targeting, which can reveal 20-40% CPA differences between audience segments according to RocketShip HQ client data across 15 consumer app accounts
+- Audience-level control enables comparison of broad vs. interest-based targeting, which in our experience can reveal meaningful CPA differences between audience segments that would be invisible inside A+AC

 - Placement control lets you isolate high-performing placements.
-Per RocketShip HQ client data from 18 consumer app campaigns, Instagram Reels delivered 25-35% lower CPIs than Facebook Feed for apps targeting users under 35
+Industry patterns suggest that short-form video placements like Instagram Reels frequently deliver lower CPIs than Facebook Feed for apps targeting younger users, a dynamic worth testing in your own manual campaigns

 - Budget changes of under 10% daily preserve ad set learning without triggering algorithm resets, per Meta's best practices for the learning phase, giving you predictable scaling curves